Jenna Rainey

 Liquid Watercolor

-I’m OBSESSED with Liquid Watercolor paint right now, I’ll save the why for the “pros” list below, but if you’re wondering what it is, liquid watercolor is typically dye based ink or acrylic ink that’s water soluble.
+I’m OBSESSED with Liquid Watercolor paint right now, I’ll save the why for the “pros” list below, but if you’re wondering what it is, liquid watercolor is typically dye-based ink or acrylic ink that’s water soluble.
 My favorite sets are this Daler Rowney one, this Winsor and Newton one and this Bombay set.
 I also like using this white Bombay ink for details or mixing up pastel colors!
-I prefer mixing and matching from all three of these sets and using an eyedropper to combine the colors into concoctions I save in these plastic jars.
-Ok, now let’s get into the pros and cons for this type of watercolor paint:
+I prefer mixing and matching from all three of these sets and using an eyedropper to combine the colors into concoctions I save in these glass jars.
+Yeah, it's a process.
+I guess I've become like a mad scientist of watercolor painting over the last few years!

 Pros: